 Smaller buyers may not be ready to invest in an enterprise solution, so offering a more basic package could be a viable option for them until they’re ready to upgrade.
-Customers appreciate reasonable flexibility and not a one-size-fits-all solution.
+EdTech customers appreciate reasonable flexibility and not a one-size-fits-all solution.

 5. Ready.
 Set.
 Expand.